copenhagenatomics/SpindleTalker2/README.md

 > sudo apt-get install mono-complete

-After this you can download the zip here form github or FTP it to your RaspberryPi and run it with this command:
+After this you can download the release zip file here form github or FTP it to your RaspberryPi and run it with this command:

 > sudo mono --debug SpindleTalker2.exe